-Onion rings are a very popular snack food in the United States.
-Typically, you can find onion rings in fast food restaurants, and in most supermarket chains.
+Onion rings are a very popular snack food regardless of the country you live in and you can typically find them at fast-food restaurants, and in supermarkets at the frozen foods aisle.

 Alexia Crispy Onion Rings

-If you’re familiar with cane sugar, then you know there’s a slim chance the cane sugar in these onion rings (and others) may not be vegan.
+If you’re familiar with how cane sugar is processed, you will know there’s a chance that the sugar in the onion rings was processed in an unethical way.

-In some restaurants, buttermilk and eggs are used to create the dough.
-This is how they confer onion rings with its crispiness.
-Another possibility is that onion rings may get deep-fried in animal fat, instead of vegetable oil.
+In most restaurants, they add buttermilk and eggs to the flour mixture, which some say it’s essential because it adds crispiness to the end product, and there is also the possibility that onion rings may get deep-fried in animal fat, instead of vegetable oil.

 |Restaurant||Vegan Onion Rings?|